Why Falls are Such a Problem for Older Adults

 As we get older, the combined effects of old injuries, arthritis and other joint problems, nerve damage, poor vision, medication side effects, and balance issues greatly increase the chances of falling - possibly causing serious injury.
-For an excellent overview of these concerns, see the following (and related links):
+For an excellent overview of these concerns, see:

 Adaptive or assistive technology is a big business.
 These resources can help give an overview of the kinds of devices and tools available to help with mobility problems.